cpeterson44/Projects/README.md

 My initial approach to this problem was to use Monte-Carlo simulation, but the heavy constraints placed on CPU time prevented this from being a great option.
 My revised solution was a heavily modified search-and-hunt algorithm which first searched likely ship locations and then hunted any hit ships until they were sunk.
 This approach made heavy use of a stack, which allowed dealt with the uncertainty in Battleship by allowing the program to make guesses and then revert its state if they turned out to be wrong.

-This program performed extremely well and ranked above the professor's solution.
+This program performed extremely well (close to the theoretical limit) and ranked above the professor's solution.
 Out of all the students taking the course (100+), this AI placed in the top 3, earning me a perfect score on the assignment.

 [[back to top](#contents)]